monkeyWzr/monkeywzr.github.io/source/_posts/2019-12-30-StandardML-notes.md

 val _ = r := SOME "hi"
 val i - 1 + valOf (!r)
 ```
-If there is is no value-restriction, the code above will type check,
+If there is is no value-restriction, the code above will type check, which shouldn't.
 With value restriction, ML will give a warning when type-checking:
 ```
 - val r = ref NONE;